 Our Doctor of Nursing Practice Program ranked #21 in The U.S. News and World Report 2017 Rankings of Top Nursing Programs.

-The College of Nursing’s doctor of nursing practice (DNP) is a clinical practice-oriented leadership curriculum that focuses on evidence-based practice and on research utilization for the improvement of clinical care delivery, patient outcomes and system management.
+The College of Nursing’s Doctor of Nursing Practice (DNP) is a clinical practice-oriented leadership curriculum that focuses on evidence-based practice for the improvement of clinical care delivery, program evaluation, patient and population outcomes and health system leadership/management.

 All classes have an online component; some classes require a one- to two-day intensive session on campus.
 There are no more than three intensives on campus per academic year.

 - The BS to DNP Program provides individuals with a Bachelor's in Nursing with a single path to a DNP degree.

 - Students may also advance a current Master’s degree through the Post-Graduate DNP pathway.